makokaz/parallel-distributed-programming/20vgg/README.md

 ```
 * `submit` is a hand-made tool installed (globally) on taulec.
 You do not find it in the repository

 * Note that in order to run the above command, you should be able to ssh from IST cluster to taulec.
-If you are not, see this page.
+If you are not, see <a href="https://www.eidos.ic.i.u-tokyo.ac.jp/~tau/lecture/parallel_distributed/html/ist_cluster.html#ist-to-taulec" target="_blank">this page</a>.

 View your run
 -------------